Neitvuori-Luonteri Area Trails

 Neitvuori has a marked and signed hiking trail "Hiijje silimukka", which is approximately 4 km in length.
 Visitors can admire the beautiful landscape of forested hills and labyrinthine Saimaa, home to the ringed seal, from the top of Neitvuori.
 From Hiijje Silimukka, you can access the trails of Hiidenmaa (a total of 55 km), which are marked red in the field.
 Hiidenmaan retket ry hiking association is responsible for the Hiidenmaa trails, and they are shown on the Hiidenmaa Trails map.

-- Hiijje silimukka 3.9 km.
+Hiijje silimukka 3.9 km.
 The trail can be cut in half for a shorter 2.6 km hike.
 The locations of scenic lookouts are marked on the information map.
-Information maps (julkaisut.metsa.fi) in the parking area and at trail intersections.
+Information maps (PDF file, 1.4 Mb, julkaisut.metsa.fi) in the parking area and at trail intersections.
 The trail passes through varying forest terrain, on rock slopes and over the highest points of South Savo.
 The trail is marked by orange paint spots.

-- Services: Neitvuori parking area and nearby Hiidenlahti ferry pier.
-It is about a kilometre from the parking area to the Neitvuori campfire site, which also has a lean-to shelter and dry toilet.
+Services: Neitvuori parking area nearby Hiidenlahti ferry pier.
+Lean-to, dry toilet and campfire site about a kilometre from the parking area.

-- In the Luonteri archipelago there is paddling circle route (approx. 54 km), which is paddling route shown on the Veskansan reitit map.
+Paddling circle route (approx. 54 km) in the Luonteri archipelago is part of Veskansan reitit paddling routes.
 The paddling route winds its way through the peaceful archipelago, whose beauty is further enhanced by the crystal clear waters.